attila-tokes/edge-impulse-expert-projects/azure-ml-voice-to-text/README.md

 > ***Responding to your voice**
 > https://docs.edgeimpulse.com/docs/tutorials/responding-to-your-voice*

 The first step in training a keyword spotting model is to collect a set of samples of the word we want to detect.
-This can be done in the Data Acquisition tab:<br/>
+This can be done in the Data Acquisition tab:

 ![](.assets/3-6-edgimpl-data-aq.png)

-In our case the word we want to detect is "Listen!", so I collected about 3 minutes of audio data, which contained about ~ 130 samples of the word "Listen!":<br/>
+In our case the word we want to detect is "Listen!", so I collected about 3 minutes of audio data, which contained about ~ 130 samples of the word "Listen!":

 ![](.assets/3-7-edgimpl-data-aq-2.png)

 Initially the data collection produces a single sample.
-This need to be split up, so that each sample contains one instance of the word.
-Fortunately, this is easily done by selecting the Split Sample option from the context menu:<br/>
+This needs to be split up, so that each sample contains one instance of the word.
+Fortunately, this is easily done by selecting the Split Sample option from the context menu:

 ![](.assets/3-8-edgimpl-data-split.png)

-As a note, I ended up re-doing the data acquisition process, as I realized the recorded audio had a 50Hz mains interference noise picked up from the power supply of the Raspberry PI.
+As a note, I ended up re-doing the data acquisition process, as I realized the recorded audio had a 50Hz mains interference noise picked up from the power supply of the Raspberry Pi.
 To fix this, I switched to using a power bank instead of a wall power supply and re-did the data collection.

-Along the keyword samples, we will also need some sample for other categories such as *"Noise"* and *"Unknown"* words.
-Luckily Edge Impulse already already has a pre-built [keyword spotting dataset](https://docs.edgeimpulse.com/docs/pre-built-datasets/keyword-spotting), which already contains samples for this classes.
+Along with the recorded keyword samples, we will also need some sample for other categories such as *"Noise"* and *"Unknown"* words.
+Luckily Edge Impulse already has a pre-built [keyword spotting dataset](https://docs.edgeimpulse.com/docs/pre-built-datasets/keyword-spotting), which contains samples for these classes.

 To use these samples we can:

 - download the dataset to the Raspberry Pi
 ```
 $ wget https://cdn.edgeimpulse.com/datasets/keywords2.zip
 $ unzip keywords2.zip
 ```

-- reduce the number of samples to about ~130 / class *(so that matches the `Listen!` samples we have)*:
+- reduce the number of samples to about ~130 per class *(so that it matches the `Listen!` samples we have)*:
 ```
 $ find noise/ | sort -R | tail +130 | xargs -n 1 -I % rm %
 $ find unknown/ | sort -R | tail +130 | xargs -n 1 -I % rm %
 ```

 - use the [Edge Impulse Uploader](https://docs.edgeimpulse.com/docs/edge-impulse-cli/cli-uploader) tool to upload the samples to our project:
 ```
 $ edge-impulse-uploader --label noise --category split noise/*.wav
 $ edge-impulse-uploader --label unknown --category split unknown/*.wav
 ```

-The samples should appear in Edge Impulse, and we should see that samples for the 3 classes (`listen`, `noise`, `unknown`) are evenly distributed:<br/>
+The samples should appear in Edge Impulse, and we should see that samples for the 3 classes (`listen`, `noise`, `unknown`) are evenly distributed:

 ![](.assets/3-9-edgimpl-data-3-classes.png)

 ### Training a Keyword Spotting Model

-At this point or dataset is complete, and we should start building and training an ML pipeline / Impulse.
+At this point our dataset is complete, and we can start building and training an ML pipeline / Impulse.
 This is relatively easy, as we can create an Impulse containing:
 - a [Time series data](https://docs.edgeimpulse.com/docs/edge-impulse-studio/impulse-design#input-block) input with windows size of 1 sec
 - an [Audio MFCC](https://docs.edgeimpulse.com/docs/edge-impulse-studio/processing-blocks/audio-mfcc) processing block, which extracts cepstral coefficients from the audio data
 - a [Classification (Keras)](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/classification) neural network based learning block
-- an Output block for our 3 classes<br/>
+- an Output block for our 3 classes

 ![](.assets/3-10-edgimpl-impulse.png)

 The [**MFCC *(Mel Frequency Cepstral Coefficients)***](https://docs.edgeimpulse.com/docs/edge-impulse-studio/processing-blocks/audio-mfcc) block extracts coefficients from an audio signal.
-For keyword spotting, training it with the default parameters usually works:<br/>
+For keyword spotting, training it with the default parameters usually works:

 ![](.assets/3-11-edgimpl-mfcc.png)

 The [**NN Classifier**](https://docs.edgeimpulse.com/docs/edge-impulse-studio/learning-blocks/classification) block is a neural network classifier, that takes the cepstral coefficients produced by the MFCC block, and tries to predict our 3 classes from it.
-We can train it with the default setting, but we also have the possibility to add some noise and randomness to the inputs:<br/>
+We can train it with the default setting, but we also have the possibility to add some noise and randomness to the inputs:

 ![](.assets/3-12-edgimpl-nn-classifier.png)

 The overall accuracy I got is 96.8%, which is pretty good.
 In the Data Explorer section we can see that sample of our keyword (`listen`) are clearly separated from the `unknown` and `noise` samples.

 Our Impulse at this point is ready to be used.
-We can try out in the Live classification tab.
+We can try it out in the Live classification tab.

 ### Raspberry Pi Deployment

 The next step is to deploy the model as a standalone app on the Raspberry Pi.
 One way to do this is to use the `edge-impulse-linux-runner` app.

-The `edge-impulse-linux-runner` tool automatically download and optimize the model for the Raspberry Pi.
-Then it runs a sample app that continuously analyses the input audio, and gives the probabilities of the predicted classes:<br/>
+The `edge-impulse-linux-runner` tool automatically downloads and optimizes the model for the Raspberry Pi.
+Then it runs a sample app that continuously analyses the input audio, and gives the probabilities of the predicted classes:

 ![](.assets/3-13-edgimpl-runner.png)

-If we want to modify / extend this application we can use of the [**Edge Impulse SDK**](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux/edge-impulse-for-linux)-s offered for Linux development boards.
+If we want to modify / extend this application we can make use of the [**Edge Impulse SDKs**](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux/edge-impulse-for-linux) offered for Linux development boards.
 I opted for the Python SDK, which can be installed on the Raspberry Pi as follows:
 ```
 $ sudo apt-get install libatlas-base-dev libportaudio2 libportaudiocpp0 portaudio19-dev
 $ pip3 install edge_impulse_linux -i https://pypi.python.org/simple